 Age Spots, Sun Spots (Solar Lentigo), Liver Spots

-Sun spots, also known as solar lentigo (solar lentigines-plural), liver spots, and age spots, are one of the more common types of dark spots on your face.
-Solar lentigo develops as a result of sun exposure/sun damage throughout our lifetimes.
+Sun spots, also known as solar lentigo (solar lentigines-plural), liver spots, and age spots, are some of the more common types of dark brown spots on your face.
+Solar lentigo develops as a result of sun exposure and damage throughout our lifetimes.

-If you have a history of severe sunburns, then you are more likely to develop sun spots.
-Ultraviolet (UV) light from any source such as tanning beds may also lead up to the growth of sun spots.
-These agespots will develop as a result of melanin (the substance that gives your skin pigment) clumping together.
+If you have a history of severe sunburns, then you are more likely to develop sunspots.
+Ultraviolet (UV) light from any source, such as tanning beds, may also lead to the growth of sunspots.
+These age spots will develop as a result of melanin (the substance that gives your skin pigment) clumping together.

 Generally, sun spots are small and fairly uniform.
-Any sunspot can eventually turn into melanoma (see below), however, the vast majority of sunspots will only be harmless pigment spots.
+While any sunspot can eventually turn into melanoma (see below), the vast majority of sunspots will only be harmless pigment spots.
 The ABCDE rule is a helpful guide when looking for signs of melanoma.

 Age Spot Treatment & Prevention